 NGA research report: insights for governors and trustees

-NGA’s Spotlight on Disadvantage campaign is informed by a new NGA research report undertaken to explore the governing board’s role in spending, monitoring and evaluating the pupil premium.
+NGA’s Spotlight on Disadvantage campaign is informed by an NGA research report undertaken to explore the governing board’s role in spending, monitoring and evaluating the pupil premium.

 Since the introduction of the pupil premium in April 2011, little has been done to recognise the role of the governing board in spending the funding and more needs to be done to understand the impact of governance on supporting disadvantaged pupils.